hamsavahan-it19/pythonproject/README.md

 "# attendance_system"
-install opencv and tkinter in anaconda and run attendance.py and enjoy. just make a folder named TrainingImageLabel.
+install opencv and tkinter in anaconda and run attendance.py. just make a folder named TrainingImageLabel.